Vinayak2183/Fake-news-detection-using-machine-learning/README.md

 - `label`: The target label, either `FAKE` or `REAL`.

 ## Results
-Achieved a classification accuracy of [insert accuracy]%.
+Achieved a classification accuracy of 96.61%.

+## Future Improvements
+- Integrate more advanced NLP models like BERT or GPT for better accuracy.
+- Deploy the model as a web application for real-time usage.
+- Expand the dataset for better generalization.